pomerium/documentation/content/docs/deploy/k8s/reference.md

                 </p>
                 <p>

-                    Write specifies max stream duration is the maximum time that a stream’s lifetime will span.
+                    Write specifies max stream duration is the maximum time that a stream's lifetime will span.
 An HTTP request/response exchange fully consumes a single stream.
 Therefore, this value must be greater than read_timeout as it covers both request and response time.
                 </p>

                     Format: a duration string like "22s" as parsed by Golang time.ParseDuration.